Notes

 Pronouns:

-JEFFREY McGULLION O riginally from Los Angeles, Jeffrey has performed throughout the southeast with Barpeg Productions, Barter Theatre, Roanoke Children’s Theatre, Temple Theatre, Texas Shakespeare Festival, Wohlfahrt Haus, The Barn Dinner Theatres, and as co-founder of the Roanoke Valley Shakespeare Festival.
-He was last seen at Mill Mountain Theatre as JD in Escape to Margaritaville and as Walter in Elf the Musical.
-Other MMT credits include Clown 1 in The 39 Steps, Bob Ewell in To Kill A Mockingbird, Felix in The Odd Couple, Wilbur in Hairspray, Bill Ray in On Golden Pond, Lt.
-Schrank in West Side Story, Mr. Dussel in The Diary Of Anne Frank, and Daddy Murphy in Bright Star.
+Originally from Los Angeles, Jeffrey has performed throughout the southeast with Barpeg Productions, Barter Theatre, Roanoke Children’s Theatre, Temple Theatre, Texas Shakespeare Festival, Wohlfahrt Haus, The Barn Dinner Theatres, and as co-founder of the Roanoke Valley Shakespeare Festival.
+He was last seen at Mill Mountain Theatre as Herr Schultz/Max in Cabaret.
+Other MMT credits include JD in Escape to Margaritaville, Walter in Elf the Musical, Daddy Murphy in Bright Star, Clown 1 in The 39 Steps, Felix in The Odd Couple, Wilbur in Hairspray, and Mr. Dussel in The Diary Of Anne Frank.
+Other favorite roles include Prof. Moriarty in the regional premiere of Sherlock Holmes and the Case of the Jersey Lily and Louie in Lost in Yonkers.
 He is a Cum Laude graduate of the University of Georgia Theatre Department.

 Keeley Morgan